Using Printable Do It Yourself Divorce Papers

-A do-it-yourself uncontested divorce is defined as a divorce where both spouses agree that the marriage is over and irreversibly damaged.
-Each spouse should be in agreement on all matters of the divorce including child custody, visitation and support.
-Spousal support, division of property, assets and debt, etc. If you need help filling out your divorce papers or have questions about divorce in your state and would like to speak to an attorney about your divorce, we can help.
+A do-it-yourself uncontested divorce is defined as a divorce where both spouses agree that the marriage is over.
+Each spouse should be in agreement on all matters of child custody, visitation and support, spousal support, division of property, assets, debt, etc. If you need help filling out your forms or have questions about divorce, we suggest you speak with a divorce attorney.

-Yes, if you and your spouse can agree on key issues of: Property, Custody and Support.
+Yes, if you and your spouse can agree on key issues of: Property, Debt, Custody and Support, etc.